CDCgov/prime-simplereport/CONTRIBUTING.md

 Create a branch for your work.

-If a you need to base your work on someone elses branch, talk to the branch owner and work something out.
+If a you need to base your work on someone else's branch, talk to the branch owner and work something out.

 ### Coding your changes